snoozbuster/accelerated-delivery/README.md

 self-published the game at <www.accelerateddeliverygame.com> in August of 2013, but fell flat, as so many indies do these days, so now we're opting to publish the source code and release the game for free.
-The game itself is about unconvential mechanisms of package delivery.
+The game itself is about... *unconvential* mechanisms of package delivery.

 [at]: www.twitter.com/_snoozbuster
 [jt]: www.twitter.com/jon_fisch